Hans Hermann Eschke: Early life

 Eschke was the son of Professor Hermann Eschke (1823–1900), a prominent marine and landscape painter in Berlin, Germany.
 His father's close connections with officials at the court of the German Emperor are said to have been a crucial factor in Hans Hermann Eschke's advancement in the diplomatic service, which eventually led to him being posted to Singapore in 1889.

 Eschke, who was a jurist, initially joined the Prussian Ministry of Justice.
 Later, he served as an attaché at the German embassy in London, after which he was sent to Singapore in 1889 as consul – the first career diplomat in the German Foreign Office to hold this post in Singapore.
 The German Empire was interested in widening its sphere of influence in the region, particularly in Qingdao, China.

 Arrival in Singapore

-In Singapore, Eschke lost no time in joining a circle of well-respected and influential German merchants.
+In Singapore, Eschke joined a circle of German merchants.
 Very soon after his arrival he had met Olga Sohst, daughter of the well-known German merchant and honorary consul Theodor Sohst.
 Olga and Hans married just three months after he set foot in Singapore.
 Olga's dowry enabled the young couple to buy their own house, "Mount Rosie".
-Thanks to the Sohst family's excellent connections, Eschke and his wife were able to establish themselves quickly as the standard-bearers of the local German community, in whose interests they worked assiduously and with much success.